cmu-sei/iides/examples/example2.md

 - **`Channel`**:
    - Other (*9*) &mdash; Other type of channel not listed in this vocabulary
 - **`Description`**:
- Winner printed and improperly removed classified intelligence reporting.
+ Cabello printed and improperly removed classified intelligence reporting.

 ## TTP

 - **`Id`**:
  ttp--aabe47dc-fecb-43f9-bf77-361b06504789
 - **`Date`**:
- 2017-03-09T12:00:00.000Z
+ 2003-03-09T12:00:00.000Z
 - **`Sequence num`**:
  2
 - **`Observed`**: